Utah's Iron Mission

 A pioneer industrial center was established in Parowan in 1851.
 Water for manufacturing and industry was carried by wooden flume from the canyon to the fort.
 Along this water line industries were established known as the Public Works.
 Among these were cabinet shop, tannery, gun and machine shop, blacksmith shop, wooden tub and bucket factory, pottery factory, saddle and harness shop and shoe shop.
 Located inside the fort was a grist burr mill.
 At 200 South 100 East in Parowan a monument marks the site of an early grist mill that was part of the Public Works.

 Seeking a suitable railroad route through the central Rockies, John C. Freemont (sic) and Company reached Parowan on February 6, 1854.
 These are Freemont's (sic) own words, "We were all so feeble we could barely drag ourselves down the trail but the Mormons took us in one or two in each home, fed us, and nursed us back to health."
-A monument at 100 S Main Street in Parowan marks the spot where Freemont himself was nursed back to health in the home of Mrs. John C. L. Smith who later became Mrs. Wm.
-C. McGregor.
+A monument at 100 S Main Street in Parowan marks the spot where Freemont himself was nursed back to health in the home of Mrs. John C. L. Smith who later became Mrs. William C. McGregor.

 Parowan Heritage Park is located on the south end of Parowan, just off Main Street.
 It was here that, in January of 1950, that Mormon Apostle Parley P. Pratt encamped with his exploration party.
 During their exploration, they discovered the area's significant iron deposits.
 The flag pole they raised at the site still stands on the hill above the park.